sjaehn/BWidgets/README.md

 ### Getting started ("Hello world!")

+Create a new project directory and install B.Widgets as a subirectory called BWidgets as described above.
+You don't need to build the example binaries.

 Once B.Widgets is installed, you can create a helloworld.cpp file and start coding.
 You have to
 * include the widgets (or events, or ...) you need into your project,